-- Facilitating networking and building a professional network that will help your student consider career choices and goals.
+- Facilitating networking and building a professional network that will help your mentee consider career choices and goals.

 - Providing constructive feedback about your mentee’s personal and professional skills.

-- Communicating clearly your expectations and working with the mentee to set clearly defined goals.
+- Communicating your expectations and working with the mentee to set clearly defined goals.

 - Guiding your mentee toward achieving a specific goal.